 Students who are currently enrolled in another master’s degree (SM) program at MIT may be considered to pursue a dual SM in OR.
 For more information, please contact the ORC at 617-253-3601 or firstname.lastname@example.org.

-For more information about ORC course offerings, please see the MIT course catalog.
+For more information about ORC course offerings, please see our Course Offerings page.